MattCarpenter-Workato/workato-integration-quest/integration-quest/README.md

 ### Option 3: Remote MCP Server (HTTP)

-Run the game as a remote MCP server that can be accessed over HTTP using streamable transport:
+Run the game as a remote MCP server that can be accessed over HTTP using SSE (Server-Sent Events) transport:

 ```bash
 uv run python remote_server.py